altocodenl/tagaway/readme.md

    - The file uploaded must be `.png`, `.jpg` or `.mp4` (otherwise, 400 with body `{error: 'format'}`).
    - If a file exists for that user that is both identical to an existing one and aso having the same name, a 409 is returned with body `{error: 'alreadyUploaded', id: STRING}`, where `ID` is the ID of the identical picture/video that is already uploaded.
    - If a file exists for that user that is either identical but has a different name than an existing one, or that is the same after stripping the metadata and without regard to the original name, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical picture/video that is already uploaded.
+   - In the case for both repeated or already uploaded, and `lastModified` and/or a date parsed from the `filename` is a date not held by the metadata of the picture already present, those dates will be added to it.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned with body `{id: ID, deg: 90|180|-90|undefined}`, where `ID` is the ID of the picture just uploaded and `deg` is the rotation automatically applied to the picture based on its metadata.